HabanaAI/vllm-fork/scripts/README.md

 > The input/output ranges passed to `start_gaudi_vllm_server.sh` should cover the following benchmark ranges to get expected performance.

 > The parameters in the `benchmark_serving_range.sh` and `benchmark_serving_sharegpt.sh` must be modified to match the ones passed to `start_gaudi_vllm_server.sh`.

-### 4. Run vLLM with FP8 precision
+### 4. Run vLLM with FP8 using INC
 Running vLLM with FP8 precision can be achieved using [Intel(R) Neural Compressor (INC)](https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Quantization/Inference_Using_FP8.html#inference-using-fp8).

-- #### Run vLLM with FP8 using INC
 To run vLLM with FP8 precision using INC, pass `-d fp8` and specify the path to your bfloat16 or float16 model with `-w <model_path>`.
 The model will be quantized to FP8 using calibration data obtained from the [FP8 Calibration Procedure](https://github.com/HabanaAI/vllm-hpu-extension/blob/v1.21.0/calibration/README.md).
 > For the Qwen3 MoE models, a custom INC should be installed:
 ``` bash
 pip install git+https://github.com/intel/neural-compressor.git@qwen-fp8